miadugas/codecamper_api/README.md

 Add an A record for @ and for www to your droplet

 Register and/or setup domain from registrar
-I prefer Namecheap for domains.
-Please use this affiliate link if you are going to use them https://namecheap.pxf.io/c/1299552/386170/5618

 Choose "Custom nameservers" and add these 3